A simple PHP based blogging platform.

 This guide walks through creating a social media style Notes feed in Pure Blog — short, titleless posts displayed as cards on a dedicated /notes page.

-notespost layout so individual notes render without a title. - A
+1. A notes post layout so individual notes render without a title.

-/content/includes/notes.phptemplate that renders all notes as a social-style feed. - A custom route and nav item to wire up
+3. A custom route and nav item to wire up /notes.

 Pure Blog's admin always requires a title field — it is used for validation, slug generation, and the HTML <title> tag in the browser.
 Your notes will have a title behind the scenes; it just won't be displayed on the page.
-Use the title as an internal label or SEO identifier (e.g. "Note – 2026-03-14").
+Step 4 below shows how to auto-generate this title from the current timestamp so you never have to fill it in manually.

 Step 1: Create the Notes Layout